8.1 4 Join A Workstation To A Domain

 Domain join operations can sometimes fail due to various reasons.
 Here's a troubleshooting guide to address common issues:

-1. Incorrect Credentials: Double-check the username and password you are using to join the workstation to the domain.
-Ensure that the account has the necessary permissions.
-Try logging in to another domain-joined computer with the same credentials to verify that the account is working correctly.
+1. Incorrect Credentials: Double-check the username and password you are using to join the workstation to the domain. see to it that the account has the necessary permissions.
+Try logging in to another domain-joined computer with the same credentials to verify that the account is working correctly And it works..

 2. Network Connectivity Issues: